Bakry13/PlaywrightFramework/README.md

 * Adding an option to pass the language through CLI

 #### 6- Allure report
-* Adding allure report with more alnaytics and charts options to enhance readability and visibility to the test report
+* Adding allure report with more analytics and charts options to enhance readability and visibility to the test report
 * Adjusting the report to attach (screenshots, videos, trace and console logs)

 #### 7- Using BDD framework